ZoeB/midi-tools/midi-tools.md

 ## Features to possibly implement

-* Display the pitchbend amount in semitones and cents, based on the channel's pitch bend sensitivity semitones and cents
 * Implement selecting a Registered Parameter and changing its value, using channel-specific variables that persist between events
 * Implement changing the two pitch bend range/sensitivity variables via Registered Parameter Number 00 00
 * Show all the timings in absolute bars (with 3 decimal places) or HH:MM:SS:FF, not relative raw ticks